 Answers to Your Questions About How to Make Handwriting to Cricut Projects

-Q: Where is your tutorial for this project?
+Q: Where is your video for this project?

-This is a special project we made for our free Maker Academy Weekend event!
-A complete and detailed step-by-step video will premiere during the event November 4-7, 2021 — specifically, this tutorial video will be available to watch for free for 24 hours beginning November 7 at 5:00 pm ET!
-If you can’t make that time, there will be a replay available for 24 hours from that time so you can watch it later.
-You can get early access to these designs and a 15-page printable handbook that details how to make this beautiful project if you get a VIP Pass to Maker Academy Weekend, which comes with other perks and bonuses, too!
+This is a special project we made for our free Maker Academy Weekend 2021 event!
+A complete and detailed step-by-step video premieres during the event November 4-7, 2021 — specifically, this tutorial video was available to watch for free for 24 hours beginning November 7 at 5:00 pm ET!
+You can get access to the video, the 15-page printable handbook that details how to make this beautiful project if you get a VIP Pass to Maker Academy Weekend, which comes with other perks and bonuses, too!

 Q: How did you fill in the letters of your design when you drew and foiled it?